EmilHernvall/dnsguide/chapter4.md

    8.8.8.8 and 8.8.4.4.

-Strictly speaking, there's nothing to stop a server from doing both things, but in pracice these two roles are typically mutually exclusive.
+Strictly speaking, there's nothing to stop a server from doing both things, but in practice these two roles are typically mutually exclusive.
 This also explains the significance of the flags `RD` (Recursion Desired) and `RA` (Recursion Available) in the packet header -- a stub resolver querying a caching server will set the `RD` flag, and since the server allows such queries it will